 HB: By a chipmunk.

-MF: Any photos on it?
+MF: Yeah, by a chipmunk.
+Any photos on these signs?

 HB: I believe we put a photo of a Bobolink because they're so pretty.

-And then I think, I guess I just keep coming back to our education programs and learning more, because like you were saying, in your experience, the more you know, it provides just that added layer of information for when you're walking around a place.
+And then, I think, I guess I just keep coming back to our education programs and learning more, because like you were saying, in your experience, the more you know, it provides just that added layer of information for when you’re walking around a place.

 MF: And you have more fun.